CACOOK88/liri-node-app/README.md

 # liri-node-app

-This Liri app takes commands and arguments to run though the associated APIs to return information requested.
+This Liri app takes commands and arguments in the command line.
+It takes this information and runs the associated code to return information to the command line.

 Accepted Commands: